 Not delegating enough is bad for both leaders and team members who could be growing with more autonomy.
 Your first instinct might be to get involved when work isn’t up to your standards, but it’s important to let your team members learn from their own mistakes.

-While letting your team take ownership of projects is needed, that doesn’t mean you’ve given up all accountability for their work.
+While it’s necessary to let your team take ownership of projects, that doesn’t mean you’ve given up all accountability for their work.
 It’s important to support your team by taking accountability when things don’t go as planned.

-The biggest thing to keep in mind is that all goals aren’t met all of the time.
+The biggest thing to keep in mind is that goals won’t be met all the time.
 Not meeting expectations provides opportunities for growth—both personal growth and for your organization.

 You can work on taking accountability by: